Nikola Tesla: Wardenclyffe

-Investors on Wall Street were putting their money into Marconi's system, and some in the press began turning against Tesla's project, claiming it was a hoax.
-The project came to a halt in 1905, and in 1906, the financial problems and other events may have led to what Tesla biographer Marc J. Seifer suspects was a nervous breakdown on Tesla's part.
+Investors on Wall Street put money into Marconi's system, and some in the press began turning against Tesla's project, claiming it was a hoax.
+The project came to a halt in 1905, perhaps contributing to what biographer Marc J. Seifer suspects was a nervous breakdown on Tesla's part in 1906.
 Tesla mortgaged the Wardenclyffe property to cover his debts at the Waldorf-Astoria, which eventually amounted to $20,000 ($ in today's dollars).
-He lost the property in foreclosure in 1915, and in 1917 the Tower was demolished by the new owner to make the land a more viable real estate asset.

 Later years

 After Wardenclyffe closed, Tesla continued to write to Morgan; after "the great man" died, Tesla wrote to Morgan's son Jack, trying to get further funding for the project.
 In 1906, Tesla opened offices at 165 Broadway in Manhattan, trying to raise further funds by developing and marketing his patents.
 He went on to have offices at the Metropolitan Life Tower from 1910 to 1914; rented for a few months at the Woolworth Building, moving out because he could not afford the rent; and then to office space at 8 West 40th Street from 1915 to 1925.
 After moving to 8 West 40th Street, he was effectively bankrupt.
 Most of his patents had run out and he was having trouble with the new inventions he was trying to develop.